Expertise

 • Potential safety impact for molecules with endogenous counterparts, neutralizing both the biotherapeutic and the endogenous molecules

-Scientific basis for NAb assay format selection:
+The scientific basis for Neutralizing Antibody Assay format selection:

 • Risk Based Assessment